goaldiggers-kata/goaldiggers/ADRs/ADR009_Streams.md

 # ADR 0009: Streams

-The architecture proposal behind building the Spotlight platform is distributed and decentralized.
+The architecture proposal considered to build the Spotlight platform is distributed and decentralized.
 In order to bridge the communicaton across all the identified subdomains streaming is platform which will be used.

 All the subdomains will push or get notified with their domain or integration events.
 The business processes will be subscribed to these stream and get reacted based on the event it receives.
 Stream primary provide